In this guide, we will show you how validate or “test” HAProxy’s haproxy.cfg file for errors.

 - -c: The “-c” flag tells HAProxy to test the configuration file.
 Furthermore, it also tells HAProxy not to bind the file in question.

 - -V: This flag stands for “verbose”.
-This instructs HAProxy to print any errors or warnings to the command line so that we can easily view them.
+This instructs HAProxy to print any errors or warnings to the command line.
+This is important, as it allows us to easily see them.

 - -f: The “-f” flag tells HAProxy that we want to load a configuration file.